-• Similar to the EU or US models, a process for the secure release of security-related technical information should be established or authorised under the mandatory scheme.
+- Similar to the EU or US models, a process for the secure release of environmental, safety and security-related technical information should be established or authorised under the mandatory scheme. - The mandatory scheme should also set out a process for vetting end users accessing environmental, safety and security-related technical information and for tracing the use of that information.